top of page

 Excerpts from press clippings and interviews

-Interview (promo) on ZEE Tamil's
+Interview (excerpts) on ZEE Tamil's

 Naya Bharat program